 Being an important tourist location with a variety of potential sightseeing places, you will not be disappointed to see what this town has to offer:

-- Paseo Maritimo: This famous promenade is 4 meter (13 feet) long and has beautiful views of the sea and sunsets.
+- Paseo Maritimo: This famous promenade is 4 km (2 Miles) long and has beautiful views of the sea and sunsets.
 It is lined with Palm trees and linked through the marina all the way to San Pedro.

 - Marbella Old Town: An interesting landmark of the city which boasts of its rich history.
 You can visit the Old Town easily as it is located near the town center.

-- Beaches: The town enjoys 26 meter (85 feet) of widespread golden sandy beaches.
+- Beaches: The town enjoys 26 km (16 Miles) of widespread golden sandy beaches.
 You can spend a wonderful time at any of the beaches, most popular being the El Faro.

 - Avenida del Mar: A spectacular walkway leading to Marbella’s marina.
 The pathway is beautifully lined with exquisite art pieces in the middle and different shops/bars along the sides.